Skazio/matchme.nvim/README.md

 # matchme.nvim

-Visual select the matching string in the current buffer when moving arround in visual mode (character).
+Visual select the matching string(s) in the current buffer when moving arround in visual mode (character).

 ## Known issues